Dig In, Drink Up: 3-Days Discovering Great Tastes of Bundaberg - Bundaberg Region

 WHY BUNDABERG SHOULD BE ON EVERY FOOD LOVER’S MAP

-Bundaberg isn’t flashy.
-It doesn’t pretend to be something it’s not.
-But for foodies chasing substance, connection and flavour-driven experiences, it offers a rare kind of richness - one where the grower’s story is as satisfying as the produce itself.
+For foodies chasing substance, connection and flavour-driven experiences, the Bundaberg region offers a rare kind of richness - one where the grower’s story is as satisfying as the produce itself.

-Whether you’re sipping spirits made from sugarcane grown metres away, tasting sun-warmed fruit straight from the source, or sitting across the table from someone whose family has farmed the same land for generations, Bundaberg delivers an honest and unforgettable taste of Australia.
+Whether you’re sipping spirits made from sugarcane grown metres away, tasting sun-warmed fruit straight from the source in the North Burnett, or sitting across the table from someone whose family has farmed the same land for generations, Bundaberg delivers an honest and unforgettable taste of Australia and taste of Bundaberg.

 Unplug & Reconnect: 7 Nature-Filled Experiences to...